James Burnham: OSS and National Review

 During World War II, Burnham took a leave from NYU to work for the Office of Strategic Services (OSS), a forerunner of the Central Intelligence Agency.
 Recommended by George F. Kennan, Burnham was invited to lead the semi-autonomous "Political and Psychological Warfare" division of the Office of Policy Coordination.

-Subsequently, during the Cold War, he called for an aggressive strategy against the Soviet Union.
+Subsequently, he called for an aggressive strategy against the Soviet Union during the Cold War.
 A contributor to The Freeman in the early 1950s, he considered the magazine too focused on economic issues, though it presented a wide range of opinion on the Soviet threat.
 In The Struggle for the World (1947), he called for common citizenship between the United States, Great Britain, and the British dominions, as well as a "World Federation" against communism.
 Burnham thought in terms of a hegemonic world, instead of a balance of power:

 A World Federation initiated and led by the United States would be, we have recognized, a World Empire.
 In this imperial federation, the United States, with a monopoly of atomic weapons, would hold a preponderance of decisive material power over all the rest of the world.
 In world politics, that is to say, there would not be a balance of power.

-In 1955, he helped William F. Buckley Jr. found National Review magazine, which from the start took positions in foreign policy consistent with Burnham's own.
-In the National Review, he wrote a column titled "Third World War," which referred to the Cold War.
-Burnham became a lifelong contributor to the journal, and Buckley referred to him as "the number one intellectual influence on National Review since the day of its founding."
-His approach to foreign policy has caused some to regard him as the first "neoconservative," although Burnham's ideas have been an important influence on both the paleoconservative and neoconservative factions of the American Right.
+In 1955, Burnham helped William F. Buckley Jr. found National Review magazine, which from the start took positions in foreign policy consistent with Burnham's own.
+In the National Review, he wrote a column titled "Third World War", which referred to the Cold War.
+Burnham became a lifelong contributor to the journal, and Buckley referred to him as "the number one intellectual influence on National Review since the day of its founding".
+His approach to foreign policy caused some to regard him as the first "neoconservative", and Burnham's ideas also were an important influence on both neoconservative and paleoconservative factions of the American Right.
 In 1983, President Ronald Reagan awarded him the Presidential Medal of Freedom.
 In early November 1978 he suffered a stroke which affected his health and short-term memory.
 He died of kidney and liver cancer at home in Kent, Connecticut, on July 28, 1987.
 He was buried in Kent on August 1, 1987.